ViralLka/case__fly-v2.0/readme.md

 # Case__fly

-> It's a basic template using pug/scss/gulp/bower/svg
+> It's a front-end template using pug/scss/gulp/bower/svg-sprites

 ## How to install